Quasi-stationary Monte Carlo and the ScaLE Algorithm: Simulation of a Path-Space Layer and Intermediate Points

 \subsection{Simulation of a single trajectory of constrained Brownian motion}

-We now have the constituent elements for \secref{s:emcfd}, in which we simulate multivariate Brownian motion at any desired time marginal, with $d$-dimensional hypercuboids inscribing intervals of the state space in which the sample path almost surely lies (layers, more formally defined in \apxref{s:conditions}).
-Recall from \secref{s:emcfd} that the killing times are determined by a random variable whose distribution depends upon the inscribed layers, and so the presentation of \algref{alg:scaleiterate} necessitates a loop in which the determination of whether the stopping time occurs in the interval is required.\\ \\ In the preceding subsections of \apxref{s:pathspace layer}, we require the user-specified vector $\mathbf{\theta}$ in order to determine the default hypercuboid inscription size.
-Therefore it is natural to set

-Further note that due to the strong Markov property it is user preference as to whether this algorithm is run in its entirety for every required time marginal, or whether it resets layer information once one component breaches its boundary, re-initialises from that time on according to \algstref{alg:scaleiterate}{alg:restart}.
+We now have the constituent elements for \secref{s:emcfd}, in which we simulate multivariate Brownian motion at any desired time marginal, with $d$-dimensional hypercubes inscribing intervals of the state space in which the sample path almost surely lies (layers, more formally defined in \cite{b:pjr15}).
+Recall from \secref{s:emcfd} that the killing times are determined by a random variable whose distribution depends upon the inscribed layers, and so the presentation of \algref{alg:scaleiterate} necessitates a loop in which the determination of whether the stopping time occurs in the interval is required.\\ \\ We require the user-specified vector $\mathbf{\theta}$ in order to determine the default hypercube inscription size.
+In practice, as with other MCMC methods, we might often apply a preconditioning matrix to the state space before applying the algorithm.\\ \\ Further note that, due to the strong Markov property, it is user preference whether this algorithm is run in its entirety for every required time marginal, or whether it resets layer information whenever any one component breaches its boundary and re-initialises from that time on according to \algstref{alg:scaleiterate}{alg:restart}.

-\section{Path-space Rejection Sampler (PRS) for $\mathbbm{K}_T^{\mathbf{x}}$}
+\section{Path-space Rejection Sampler (PRS) for $\mu_T$}

-In \secref{s:emcfd:pims} we presented a path-space rejection sampler for $\mathbbm{K}_T^{\mathbf{x}}$, in which a sample trajectory was drawn from Brownian motion measure, $\mathbf{X}\sim\mathbbm{W}^{\mathbf{x}}_T$, and accepted with probability $P(\mathbf{X})$.
-Simulation of an event of probability $P(\mathbf{X})$ was achieved by simulating a number of binary events given by (\ref{eq:p1decomp}) and \thmref{thm:acceptprob2}, with acceptance if all such events were accepted.
-The algorithmic pseudo-code for this approach is presented in \algref{alg:altuea}.